 Staff presented the proposed zoning code amendment to the Planning Commission during their regular meeting on February 26, 2020.
-At the February 26, 2020 meeting, the Planning Commission recommended approval to the City Council the proposed Zoning Code Amendment with the following revisions:
+The Planning Commission continued the item to the April 22, 2020 hearing with direction to further study oversaturation of fitness studio uses.
+At the April 22, 2020 meeting, the Planning Commission recommended City Council of the proposed Zoning Code Amendment with the following revisions:

-- Add language to the definition of a Studio that provides the Community Development Director the authority to determine "similar" studio uses - Conduct additional research regarding the potential for oversaturation of fitness studio uses in any one area or mixed-use development and incorporate a measure into the text amendment to prevent this from occurring.
+- Add language to the definition of a Studio that provides the Community Development Director the authority to determine "similar" studio uses so that the definition may evolve to respond to changing business needs. - Conduct additional research regarding the potential for oversaturation of fitness studio uses in any one area or mixed-use development and incorporate a measure into the text amendment to prevent this from occurring.

-At its April 13, 2020, the City Council discussed proposed changes to the Mixed Use Ordinance and recommended that ground floor retail requirements be expanded to include pedestrian activators (e.g. studio uses, child care)
+At its April 13, 2020 meeting, the City Council discussed proposed changes to the Mixed-Use Ordinance and recommended that ground floor retail requirements be expanded to include pedestrian activators (e.g. studio uses, child care).